Member Center

 • Closing.
 Final negotiations are made and contracts are signed.
 The prospect is officially a customer.

-This same sales cycle is easily adaptable for your nonprofit.
-Our version of this is referred to as fundraising or donor cultivation cycle.
-The backbone of any successful fundraising operation is an understanding of the cultivation process.
+Sales processes can and should easily be adapted to your nonprofit.
+The backbone of any successful fundraising operation is an understanding of the cultivation process and coming up with something that works for you.
 The largest difference between a sales pipeline and donor cycle is that a large portion of effort goes into retaining and re-engaging donors and eventually turning them into your advocates.
 For example the visualization above has both the generic markers of a sales pipeline but it has been reinvented into a circular process for a nonprofit to retain donors and inspire future cultivation.

 • Identification.
 Targeting your target audience.